dmurfet/deeplinearlogic/README.md

 The horizontal axis is the position in memory, the vertical axis is the time.
 This was generated with the hyperparameters `N = 30` (so sequences of length `30`, including the initial and terminal symbol), `num_classes = 10` (so there are `8` content symbols plus the initial and terminal symbols), `epoch = 100`, with a controller state size `100`, memory address space of dimension `128` and content space of dimension `20`.
 The generalisation to sequences of length `N = 60` was *perfect* (i.e. all `0.0`).
 Moreover these properties are all "statistically" robust, in the sense that almost every time we train the network with these hyperparameters, the results are this good.

-- **Version 4** (*current version*).
+- **Version 4** (snapshot ??).
 The Pattern NTM has been updated to include sharpening, and the Jupyter notebook now has sensible initialisation for it as well.
 The Copy, Repeat Copy and Pattern tasks are all implemented.
 The visualisations were extended to include the second memory ring of the Pattern NTM, and a graph of the mean error during training.
 Currently the NTM performs well on all tasks (Copy, Repeat Copy, Pattern).
 The Pattern NTM, as described in the paper, is completely broken, but it seems to work when we add an *interpolation* between the NTM controlling the read address of the first memory ring directly (as in the standard NTM) and the NTM controlling this address only indirectly through the second memory ring (as in the paper version of the Pattern NTM).

-Tests ongoing.
+- **Version 5** (*current version*)

 ## Remarks on tasks